rackerlabs/docs-dedicated-load-balancer-v3/docs/general-api-info/service-access-endpoints.rst

     You must :ref:`authenticate <authenticate-to-identity-service>` before you
     can submit requests.

-    However, this service is not required to be in your service catalog.
+    However, your service catalog does not need to have this service.
-    If you don't see it listed, you are still able to access it.
+    If you don't see it listed, you can still access it.